oracle/rwloadsim/docs/INSTALL.md

 # Installation and creation of repository

 Complete binaries are distributed in files name like rwloadsim-linux-x86_64-bin-2.3.0.tgz.
-They contain the following directories:
+They can be used as is, i.e. without getting a clone or pull from github, and contain the following directories:

 |Directory|Contents|
 |---------|--------|